WHAT IS TRANSFER PRICING?

 The arm’s length principle

 In order for MNEs to comply with international regulations and standards like the OECD BEPS, they need to meet the arm’s length principle when it comes to transfer pricing.
-The arm’s length principle is the condition that the price charged for a transaction between two related parties (e.g. Texaco and Chevron Australia Pty Ltd) must be equal to what it would be should the transaction have occurred on the open market between two independent, unrelated parties.
+The arm’s length principle is the condition that the price charged for a transaction between two related parties (e.g. Texaco and Chevron Australia Pty Ltd) must be equal to what it would have been should the transaction have occurred on the open market between two independent, unrelated parties.
 The arm’s length principle ensures that an MNE’s tax obligations cannot be lessened or avoided through strategic internal trading.
 With the rise of globalization, the implementation of the arm’s length principle to stop unjust transfer pricing practices is being recognized as essential by economists, politicians and the business community alike.

 Transfer pricing benchmarking